Muadh-Adekunle-Monsuru/University-Notes/GNS 105/Chapter 1 & 2.md

 We should divide philosophical questions into categories for the purpose of enabling us to separate the questions so that we can have and intelligible and less confusing perspective.

-The three fundamental questions:
+**The three fundamental questions:**
 - What is ultimately real?
 - How do we know this reality and justify it?
 - Having know this reality, how do we live a meaningful life?

-The core branches of philosophy:
+**The core branches of philosophy:**
 - Metaphysics
 - Epistemology
 - Ethics
+- Logic

 ### Metaphysics

-Define Metaphysics:
+**Define Metaphysics:**
-The philosophy of being and existence; Metaphysics examines the real nature of things as opposed to their apparent consitiution.
-Or simply the thoery of reality, or what is real.
+The philosophy of being and existence; Metaphysics examines the real nature of things as opposed to their apparent constitution.
+Or simply the theory of reality, or what is real.

 Metaphysics is the most comprehensive of all enquiries that human beings are involved in, this is because the most fundamental question is What is?